Ablaze-laziaF/UselessProjects2.0/README.md

 [Add any extra demo materials/links]

 ## Team Contributions
 - Faizal Hussain: Attempted to make a walking mechanism using a crank and lever type mechansim.
+Making it run when the ultrasonic sensor detects an object within 30cm.

 ---
 Made with ❤️ at TinkerHub Useless Projects